AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 .. note::

-  Note that you will need to deploy a separate Controller to use AWS China.
+  You need to deploy a separate Controller to use AWS China.
 Please see `this document <https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html?highlight=china>`_.

 Troubleshooting if the Stack Creation Fails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^